dgp1130/blog/src/www/posts/ctor.md

 ### A superclass and a subclass are constructed at the same time

-Calling `new` on a subclass which extends a separate superclass will invoke both constructors at the same time, with no opportunity to do anything else in between.
-For example, it is generally impossible to write something like:
+Calling `new` on a subclass which extends a separate superclass will invoke both constructors immediately after each other, with no opportunity to do anything else in between.
+For example, it is generally impossible to write something
+like:

 ```typescript
 var homerPerson = Person.constructor('Homer Simpson');